-As of the date of this SAI, no Trustees owned Shares of the Fund.
+As of December 31, 2022, no Trustees owned Shares of the Fund.

 Board Compensation.
 The Independent Trustees each receive a fee of \$2,500 per quarter and a quarterly meeting fee of \$1,000, a special meeting fee of \$1,000, as well as reimbursement for reasonable travel, lodging and other expenses in connection with attendance at meetings.
 The Trust has no pension or retirement plan.